petedillo/lymify/README.md

 1. User visits the home page (`/`) to see a list of all currently downloaded songs
 2. User submits a Spotify track URL via a form to the `/download` endpoint
 3. The webapp container sends a request to the spotdl container's web API to start the download process
-4. The user is immediately redirected to a status page (`/status?id=:downloadId`) which connects to a WebSocket for real-time updates
+4. The user is immediately redirected to a status page (`/status?id=:downloadId`) which connects to a Socket.IO server for real-time updates
-5. The status page displays real-time progress updates from the download process
+5. The status page displays real-time progress updates from the download process using Socket.IO rooms to isolate updates per download session
 6. Downloaded files are saved to the shared `./music` directory

 ## Prerequisites